see ANNE BlOUNT

 FRANCES LUCE (d.1575)

 Frances Luce was the daughter of Robert Luce or Lucy (c.1511-c.1557), a London leatherseller, and his wife Katherine (d.1558).
 In c.
 1553, she married Edmund Wayte of Bermondsey (d.
-1557), another leatherseller, by whom she had two sons, an unnamed boy (c.1554-c.1559) and William (c.1555-1603).
-On June 7, 1558, she married William Gardiner of Bermondsey, Surrey (1531-November 26, 1597), by whom she had Christopher (1563-1596), Thomas (1564-1632), Katherine, Anne, Richard (1569-1591), and William (1572-1622).
+1557), another leatherseller.
+They had two sons, an unnamed boy (c.1554-c.1559) and William (c.1555-1603).
+On June 7, 1558, she married William Gardiner of Bermondsey, Surrey (1531-November 26, 1597).
+Their children were Christopher (1563-1596), Thomas (1564-1632), Katherine, Anne, Richard (1569-1591), and William (1572-1622).
 After her mother died, Frances took over the administration of her father’s large estate.
-Gardiner made his fortune through money lending and fraud and among those he defrauded were his stepson, William Wayte, and his wife’s siblings.
-In 1584, well after Frances’s death, Gardiner sued her brother-in-law, John Bullard, for slander for saying that Frances had sworn to a lie at her husband’s instigation.
-A Bermondsey grocer, Richard Ryther, later deposed that he’d heard by report that Gardiner had “by shameful falsehood” defrauded the Luce heirs “of great sums of money” and used “one subtle device or another” to harass them.
+Her husband made his fortune through money lending and fraud and among those he defrauded were his stepson, William Wayte, and his wife’s siblings.
 Frances, however, did not witness the worst of this.
 She was buried January 1, 1575/6 in Bermondsey.
+In 1584, Gardiner sued her brother-in-law, John Bullard, for slander for saying that Frances had sworn to a lie at her Gardiner’s instigation.
+A Bermondsey grocer, Richard Ryther, later deposed that he’d heard by report that Gardiner had “by shameful falsehood” defrauded the Luce heirs “of great sums of money” and used “one subtle device or another” to harass them.

 MARY LUCE (d.1572+)

-Mary Luce was a servant in the household of Edward Altham in London when she met Thomas Baxter, also a servant there.
-According to the account in Eleanor Hubbard’s City Women: Money, Sex & the Social Order in Early Modern London, they pledged to marry in the future and their fellow servants, William Stede and Alice Swan, were witnesses, but Baxter was still an apprentice and after a time Mary left there to take a new position with a Mr. Warren in North Wokingdon, Essex.
-Just before Baxter was to leave England for Antwerp, he visited her there and they once again vowed to marry.
-At that point, Baxter still had three years left in his apprenticeship and could not formally marry her.
+Mary Luce was a servant in the household of Edward Altham in London when she met Thomas Baxter, one of his apprentices.
+According to the account in Eleanor Hubbard’s City Women: Money, Sex & the Social Order in Early Modern London, they pledged to marry in the future and their fellow servants, William Stede and Alice Swan, were witnesses.
+Mary later left there to take a new position with a Mr. Warren in North Wokingdon, Essex.
+Just before Baxter was to leave England for Antwerp, he visited her there and they once again vowed to marry, but since Baxter still had three years left in his apprenticeship, they could not legally wed.
 A year later, Mary was again working for Mistress Altham.
-She and Baxter met at the house of her sister, who was married to a shoemaker named William Pitman.
-Mary’s brother, John Luce, also approved of the match.
-Baxter returned to Antwerp unaware that Mary was pregnant.
-She had a son, John, and Baxter paid their expenses, but when the boy was a year old, Mary became convinced that Baxter was dead, since she had not heard from him, and married a man named George Fadsham.
-They had been married about four years before Baxter, who had been back in England for some time by then, challenged the legality of their marriage.
+She and Baxter met at the house of her sister, who had married a shoemaker named William Pitman and consummated their relationship.
+Mary’s brother, John Luce, apparently approved of the match.
+When Baxter returned to Antwerp, he was unaware that Mary was pregnant.
+She gave birth to a son, John, and Baxter paid their expenses.
+By the time the boy was a year old, however, it had been so long since Mary had heard from Baxter that she convinced herself he was dead.
+She married George Fadsham.
+They had been married about four years when Baxter reappeared and challenged the legality of that marriage.
 It appears that all three parties cooperated in straightening out the legal tangle.
-Fadsham brought suit in 1572 to annul his bigamous marriage and Mary and Baxter resumed their relationship, presumably reclaiming their son, who by then was five years old.
+Fadsham brought suit in 1572 to annul his bigamous marriage and Mary and Baxter resumed their relationship.

 see CONSTANCE KINGSMILL